 What I learned from this experience thus far is that you don’t have to be super organized to attempt freezer cooking.
 I actually went back and forth changing recipes as I was in the middle of the process.
-I go into much more detail about the whole process of how I got on the freezer cooking bandwagon on my personal blog.
-I also link to the recipes I made.
-Many of the recipes are for a slow cooker.
-I had purchased one several years ago during a black Friday sale.
-It’s only in the past two years that I’ve realized how awesome it is.
+And many of the recipes I made were for a slow cooker.
+(I purchased one several years ago during a Black Friday sale.
+It’s only in the past two years that I’ve realized how awesome it is.)
 Even if you don’t have a slow cooker, there are numerous recipes you can make for the freezer too.
 Marinated meats that just need to be thawed and baked were by far the easiest to assemble.
 You can easily assemble 4-6 within 10 minutes!

 Have you ever tried freezer cooking?